Cervical cancer is treated in our Gynecology Oncology Program within the Upstate Cancer Center.

 - Internal radiation therapy—radioactive materials placed in or near the cancer cells

 Chemotherapy is the use of toxic drugs to kill cancer cells.
-It may be given in many forms, including: pill, injection, and by catheter.
+It may be given in many forms, including: pill, injection, or through an IV.
 The drugs enter the bloodstream and travel through the body.
 It kills mostly cancer cells, but also some healthy cells.
 Chemotherapy alone rarely cures cervical cancer.
 It may be used with surgery and/or radiation.

 This therapy may also be used to help control pain and bleeding when a cure is no longer possible.